cbaggers/cbaggers.github.com/_posts/2017-04-18-geometry-shader-shenanigans.md

 	..))
 ```

 But then `test-geom` is no longer a stand alone function, we would need to wait until `test-geom` was used in a pipeline to know what slots `triangle` contained.
 One of the beauties of CEPL is that all gpu functions are simply functions until they are used in a pipeline, they can be used as stages or just be called from other gpu functions.
-If we use `triangle` then we can't compile this gpu function ahead of time, which would such as that feature currently lets you find and fix bugs sooner.
-On top of this `triangle` would also have to be ephemeral as the type doesn't exist in GLSL
+If we use `triangle` then we can't compile this gpu function ahead of time, which would suck as that feature currently lets you find and fix bugs faster.
+On top of this `triangle` would also have to be ephemeral as there is no `triangle` type in GLSL

 The same also goes for requiring the user to define the interface between vertex & geom shaders as structs.
 You still need the ephemeral & you require the user to repeat themselves.